· Tutorials · 10 min read

 cat docker-compose.yaml

-This should print out what I wrote in Nano.
+This printed out what I wrote in Nano.

-Now, let’s start the party and test run our Minecraft server:
+Now, I started the party and test ran my Minecraft server:

 Bash

-Now that Minecraft has booted up correctly, I’ll press “Ctrl” + “C” to close it.
+Now that Minecraft had booted up correctly, I pressed “Ctrl” + “C” to close it.

 Dealing with Firewalls

-Now, I need to open up three layers of the firewall so that my players can connect to the server.
+Now, I needed to open up three layers of the firewall so that my players could connect to the server.

-The first layer was already handled by our blueprint.
+The first layer was already handled by our blueprint, which was nice.

-The next layer is our VM firewall.
-I’ll use this command:
+The next layer was our VM firewall.
+I used this command:

 Bash